-Price wars: Waitomo pumps offer Kiwis petrol below $2 per litre
+Price wars: Waitomo pumps offer Kiwis petrol under $2 per litre

 This is still cheaper than Gull prices spotted across West Auckland yesterday, where the petrol stations were selling 91 for $2.11 per litre.

+"Yesterday was one such day.
+So, yes the drop was across quite a few sites.
+Our pricing has returned to normal since this morning," Mehta said.

+In response to the Waitomo promotion Mehta explained: "We believe we have offered good respite over the last few days with competitive prices and rest assured if we were to alter our pricing further, people would notice that at the pumps."

-It's the first time since August that petrol price have been seen lower than $2 per litre for 91, and comes after prices spiked to record highs in October.
+It's the first time since August that petrol prices have been seen lower than $2 per litre for 91, and comes after prices spiked to record highs in October.

 The Automobile Association's Petrolwatch spokesman Mark Stockdale has described such specials as fantastic for motorists.